-For many businesses, conversion is the Holy Grail.
+For many businesses, conversion is the ultimate goal.

 What is Conversion in Marketing?

-Conversion in marketing refers to the process where a potential customer takes a specific, desired action that a business aims for.
-This action could range from making a purchase to signing up for a newsletter.
+Conversion in marketing means a potential customer takes a specific action that supports a business goal.
+This could be making a purchase, signing up for a newsletter, or requesting a product demo.

-According to Neil Patel, a renowned marketing expert, conversion is essentially “turning a visitor into a customer”.
+According to Neil Patel, conversion is “turning a visitor into a customer.”

 What is Conversion in Digital Marketing?